Investigate threat detection alerts

 Recommended action: Review the Reply URL and scopes requested by the app.
 Based on your investigation you can choose to ban access to this app.
 Review the level of permission requested by this app and which users have granted access.

-To ban access to the app, on the OAuth apps page, on the row in which the app you want to ban appears, select the ban icon.
+To ban access to the app, go to the relevant tab for your app on the App governance page.
+On the row in which the app you want to ban appears, select the ban icon.
 You can choose whether you want to tell users the app they installed and authorized has been banned.
-The notification lets users know the app will be disabled and they will not have access to the connected app.
-If you do not want them to know, unselect Notify users who granted access to this banned app in the dialog.
+The notification lets users know the app will be disabled and they won't have access to the connected app.
+If you don't want them to know, unselect Notify users who granted access to this banned app in the dialog.
 We recommend that you let the app users know their app is about to be banned from use.

 Recommended action: Dismiss the alert.